joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Roll a 12 on the same d12 used for criticality.

-The outcome the complication or partial is left completely to the players and narrator.
+The outcome of the complication or partial is left completely to the players and narrator.

 ## Movement

 See Fourth Earth RAW (and Fourth Earth Lore).

-Fourth Earth SA favors realtime when practical and distinguishes between traveling and other forms of movement.
+Fourth Earth SA favors real time when practical and distinguishes between traveling and other forms of movement.
 Using cinematic terms traveling is a "time passes" cut between scenes, with the possibility of a montage or small scene to aid the narrative.
-Movement on the other hand is the same scene in roughly realtime, linear progress of action and uses the mechanics of interacting with the setting.
+Movement on the other hand is the same scene in roughly real time, linear progress of action and uses the mechanics of interacting with the setting.

 ### Initiative extension

 See Fourth Earth RAW (and Fourth Earth Lore).

-Fourth Earth SA uses initiative primarily to answer a question: Will the action of a soon-to-be-subdued participant effect the outside world?
+Fourth Earth SA uses initiative primarily to answer a single question: Will the action of a soon-to-be-subdued participant effect the outside world?

 In other words, initiative isn't about the order of actions, but the order of resolution with the possibility of neutralizing the outcome.

 Character A swings at character B. Character B swings at character A. The potential energy of character A, less the resistance of character B, would cause character B to be subdued.
 The potential energy of character B, less the resistance of character A, would cause character A to drain 3 points on their health.
 The following possibilities exist:

 1. If neither character has initiative, character A loses 3 and character B is subdued.
-2. If character A has initiative, character B is subdued and nothing happens to character A; a successful hit becomes a failure.
+2. If character A has initiative, character B is subdued and nothing happens to character A; a successful hit from character B becomes a failure.
 3. If character B has initiative, character A loses 3 and character B is subdued.

 Characters who reduce the challenge level to 0 have an initiative of 0.
-Otherwise, initiative is the total number of 1s rolled in the dice pool; so, initiative can range from 0 to 5.
+Otherwise, initiative is the total number of 1s rolled in the dice pool for the action; so, initiative can range from 0 to 5 in Fourth Earth SA.
 Resolution is processed in descending order; all those with initiative 5, then 4, and so on until 0.
 Ties in initiative result in both actions happening.

 This means skilled characters have a higher chance of doing their action and doing so in a way that another, less skilled opponent, doesn't get a last minute hit in.